pearcej/cppds/_sources/Introduction/ObjectOrientedProgrammingDerivedClasses.rst

 .. admonition:: Self  Check Challenge

     One of the fundamental building blocks of a computer is something called a flip flop.
 It's not something that computer science professors wear on their feet, but rather a kind of circuit that is stable and stores the last piece of data that was put on it.
-A simple flip-flop can be made from two NOR gates that are tied together as in the following diagram.
-See if you can implement this.
+A simple flip-flop can be made from two **NOR** gates (a combination **OR** and **NOT**) that are tied together as in the following diagram.
+Create a new gate class, called NorGate.
+NorGates work like OrGates that have a Not attached to the output.
+See if you can use your new class to implement this.

     .. image:: Figures/flipflop.png